IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## 1      C 187.425 674.175    0000 msajc003  Word ITEM
 ```

-As seen in R Example \@ref(rexample:usecases-uc3requery1), the result is not quite what one would expect as it does not contain the orthographic word transcriptions but a classification of the words into content words (*C*) and function words (*F*).
+As seen in the above R code snippet, the result is not quite what one would expect as it does not contain the orthographic word transcriptions but a classification of the words into content words (*C*) and function words (*F*).
 Calling the `summary()` function on the `emuDBhandle` object `ae` would show that the *Words* level has multiple attribute definitions indicating that each annotation item in the *Words* level has multiple parallel labels defined for it.
-R Example \@ref(rexample:usecases-uc3requery2) shows an additional requery that queries the *Text* attribute definition instead.
+The R code snippet below shows an additional requery that queries the *Text* attribute definition instead.

 ```r